How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 • Account Takeovers: Bot-assisted brute-force attacks.

-• The ethical line is obvious: evading CAPTCHAs for malicious purposes violates website terms of service and can have legal consequences.
+• The ethical line is clear: evading CAPTCHA for malicious purposes violates the website’s terms of service and can have legal consequences.

 Common CAPTCHA types

-Before discussing bypassing methods, let’s review the main types of CAPTCHA:
+Before discussing the bypass CAPTCHA methods, let’s review the main types of CAPTCHA:

-• Text-based CAPTCHAs: The user must reproduce the garbled text displayed in an image.
+• Text-based CAPTCHA: The user must reproduce the garbled text displayed in an image.

-• Image-based CAPTCHAs: The system requires users to select images corresponding to a specified prompt, such as “Select all traffic lights.”
+• Image-based CAPTCHA: The system requires users to select images corresponding to a specified prompt, such as “Select all traffic lights.”

-• Audio CAPTCHAs: Users must listen to audio and manually type the heard content.
+• Audio CAPTCHA: Users must listen to the audio and manually type the content they hear.

-• Invisible CAPTCHAs: Google’s invisible CAPTCHA system, reCAPTCHA v3, tracks user activities through behavioral analysis of mouse movements.
+• Invisible CAPTCHA: Google’s invisible CAPTCHA system, reCAPTCHA v3, tracks user activities through behavioral analysis of mouse movements.

-• Mathematical CAPTCHAs: Users solve simple math problems.
+• Mathematical CAPTCHA: Users solve simple math problems.

-• Slider CAPTCHAs: Users must slide a bar to its completion point within the mechanism.
+• Slider CAPTCHA: Users must slide a bar to its completion point within the mechanism.

-Bypassing CAPTCHAs is a mix of human, automated, and hybrid solutions.
-The most widely used approaches are listed below, along with their usability and shortcomings.
+To bypass CAPTCHA is a mix of human, automated, and hybrid solutions.
+The most widely used approaches to bypass CAPTCHA are listed below, along with their usability and shortcomings.

 • 2Captcha: Solves CAPTCHAs at $0.50 for every 1,000 CAPTCHAs.